Zakerous76/fullstackopen-lessons/README.md

-Sure!
-Here's a concise and clean **README** you can use for your repo:

----

 # Fullstackopen Practice Repository

 This repository is dedicated to practicing and saving progress from the **[Fullstackopen course](https://fullstackopen-lessons.onrender.com/)**.
 It covers both frontend and backend development concepts using modern technologies.